vezzolter/DSA/Algorithms/DivideAndConquer/StrassensAlgorithm/StrassensAlgorithm.md

 # &#128202; Analysis
-**Advantages:**
+Analyzing the gives and takes of the algorithm reveals how the divide-and-conquer concept influences design choices, efficiency, and overall complexity.
+Mastering this approach not only improves performance in large-scale problems but also provides foundational insights applicable to various algorithmic strategies.

+## Advantages
 - **Asymptotic Improvement** — algorithm reduces the number of multiplications, resulting in a better time complexity of $O(n^{2.81})$ compared to the standard one  $O(n^{3})$.

----
-**Disadvantages:**
+## Disadvantages
 - **Overhead** — algorithm requires extra additions and subtractions, as well as recursively partitioning the matrices and respective memory operations, which can outweigh its benefits quite often in practice.
 - **Accuracy Issues** — algorithm involves more floating-point operations compared to the traditional version, which can introduce numerical instability and rounding errors, especially in the long run.
 - **Size Requirements** — algorithm typically requires matrices to be of size of a power of two for efficient recursion, which is not often the case in day-to-day scenarios, and fixing it could add extra overhead to an already existing one.
-- **Implementation Complexity** — The algorithm contains lots of implementation intricacies, making it not as convenient as the standard one.
+- **Implementation Complexity** — algorithm contains lots of implementation intricacies, making it not as convenient as the standard one.

 # &#128221; Application
-Considering the previously mentioned advantages and disadvantages of Strassen's algorithm, it is fair to say that this algorithm can elicit the benefit of its asymptotic notation only in certain scenarios, which makes its applicability mostly limited.
-Nonetheless, it serves as a valuable tool for educational purposes, as it explicitly illustrates the concept of divide and conquer.
-Moreover, it provides a platform to explore and weigh the pros and cons of various implementation decisions in algorithm design.
+Understanding some of the most well-known use cases of an algorithm is crucial for grasping its practical relevance and potential impact in real-world scenarios.
+While there aren’t specific problems designed to practice this exact algorithm, the concept of divide-and-conquer it implements is essential for solving many foundational challenges that rely on breaking problems down into smaller and manageable parts, applicable across various algorithms.

+## Common Use Cases
+- **Educational Context** — algorithm is used as a learning tool in many educational resources.
+While the main benefit of improved asymptotic notation can be overshadowed by the overhead associated with the algorithm, the visualization it provides effectively illustrates how to apply the divide-and-conquer strategy.

+## Some Practical Problems
+1. None